Lucy, our money advisor, can offer you friendly and confidential advice in the following areas:

 Dear Lucy.
 I need the internet for my children so they can keep up with school work as well as keeping in touch with their friends but I can no longer afford the package that I was on.

 It's important to know what date your contract is due to end, make a note of it so you can search for a better deal in plenty of time.
 There are lots of search providers out there but remember not all deals are on all sites, so make sure you know what you need before you accept an offer, broadband-only connection, or a phone and TV package included.
-A social tariff could help you, find out more below.
+Find out more about how a social tariff could help you.

 Dear Lucy.
 I am behind with my council tax payments and don’t know what to do.